Product May Have Been Discontinued

 Holistic Blend Perfect Blend Dog Food Review

-Judging by its ingredients alone, Holistic Blend Perfect Blend Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Holistic Blend Perfect Blend Dog Food looks like an above-average dry product.

 And a fat-to-protein ratio of about 59%.